 The Lenzing Group is confronted with different legal systems and regulations in its global markets.
 A change in laws or other regulations (e.g. import duties, product classifications, environmental requirements etc.), as well as a more stringent interpretation of existing regulations and laws, could lead to significant additional costs or competitive disadvantages.
 The Lenzing Group maintains certified management systems for quality management according to ISO 9001, for environmental management according to ISO 14001, and for safety management according to ISO 45001.
 Legal compliance in connection with these management systems is regularly audited both internally and externally.

 With its own legal and compliance department, the Lenzing Group has a corporate division that performs corresponding consulting services and risk assessments.

-In response to the far-reaching implications of global warming for society and ecosystems, governments and further stakeholders are likely to introduce more stringent laws and regulations.
-For example, in addition to reducing carbon credits issued in the EU, new taxes on carbon dioxide emissions could be introduced.
+In response to the far-reaching implications of global climate warming for society and ecosystems, governments and further stakeholders are likely to introduce more stringent laws and regulations.
+For example, in addition to reducing carbon credits issued in the EU, new taxes on carbon dioxide emissions could be introduced, among other measures.
 Other regions and countries are currently also planning to implement similar steps.
 The implementation of regionally differing measures could have a negative impact on the Lenzing Group’s civic performance and success.
 The Lenzing Group is implementing a number of measures to reduce climate-related transition risks, and to further enhance resilience in this area.